Northstrix/Serpent_in_CBC_mode_for_microcontrollers/Readme.md

 This repository contains code that enables you to easily integrate the Serpent encryption algorithm in CBC mode to your project.

-## Copyright/Ownership/Licenses

-The library with the implementation of [serpent](https://github.com/peterferrie/serpent) by [peterferrie](https://github.com/peterferrie) is the propert of its rightful owner.

 ## Compatibility